sword of the dead city

 final playthrough

 Sword of the Dead City was my second attempt at a full game in Unreal Engine.
-I wanted to go for something very different than I worked in the past (that being horror-heavy FPS games), and created an action-heavy platformer.
+I wanted to go for something very different than my past work (that being horror-heavy FPS games), and created an action-heavy platformer.

 Above is a full playthrough of the game.
-In this project I created the level layouts, meshes, some of the materials, and created lots of design documentation.
+In this project I created the level layouts, meshes, some of the materials, and a full GDD.

 final screenshots